 Want to Request Prescribing Support Later?

-If you decide to switch to the Prescribing Support Pathway in the future, you’ll only need to pay the difference in registration fees.
-This allows seamless access to prescribing services without needing to re-register.
+If you decide to move to the Hormone Prescribing Pathway in the future, you’ll usually only need to pay the difference in registration fees.
+This allows access to hormone prescribing without needing to complete a full new registration.
+The team will guide you through what is needed.

 Why Choose Flexible Support?